tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   3. Loading the `.env` file with `load_dotenv()` to set the environment variable.

-Engage students by asking what they see for the future of FinTech when companies like Plaid.
+Engage students by asking what they envision for the future of FinTech with companies such as Plaid.

 * Are these companies striving to democratize financial data and analytics, including trends, consequences, and paradoxical effects?

-  * **Answer:** More peer-to-peer payment services driven by Plaid and crypto alt coins.
+  * **Answer:** More peer-to-peer payment services will be driven by Plaid and crypto alt coins.

   * **Answer:** Data generators and synthetic financial data will no longer be needed.

-  * **Answer:** Daily financial monitoring will focus on a unified view of all accounts rather than a microcosmic deep-dive into one account.
+  * **Answer:** Daily financial monitoring will focus on a unified view of all accounts, rather than a deep-dive into one account.

-  * **Answer:** Plaid will become the one-stop-shop for all financial data needs.
+  * **Answer:** Plaid will become the one-stop shop for all financial data needs.
 This includes daily monitoring and ad-hoc reporting.
 Instead of checking in with a bank app for one's current account balance or a most recent transaction, Plaid will be used.

   * **Answer:** Instead of democratizing FinTech, Plaid could become the new centralized entity for FinTech data and decision-making.
 This could lead to reduced rate limits and more expensive premiums.

   * **Answer:** Hackers will be given the tools to attack less sophisticated FinTech applications using Plaid.

-If a student or team of students were chosen to conduct a review, instruct them to perform a dry walk-through using the solution.
-Otherwise, use the solution to complete the dry walk-through yourself.
+If a student, or team of students, were chosen to conduct a review, instruct them to perform a dry walkthrough using the solution.
+Otherwise, use the solution to complete the dry walkthrough yourself.

 * The Plaid SDK functions offer a great way to submit requests without having to create and customize or concatenate request URLs.

-* Plaid has a Client object that is used to communicate with the Plaid servers.
+* Plaid has a client object that is used to communicate with the Plaid servers.
 This object stores the **client id**, **secret**, and **public** keys, and it is used to execute each API request.

   ![client_obj_arguments.png](Images/client_obj_arguments.png)